 What are some dog-friendly and safe non-toxic Hummus alternatives?

 There are several safe and non-toxic alternatives to Hummus.
 You could make Hummus without garlic and lemon.
-These two ingredients are extremely deadly for your canine pooch.
+These two ingredients are extremely harmful for your canine pooch.

 Whenever I’m having Hummus with my pita bread, my Labrador comes to me with her puppy eyes.
 I give in, but I don’t give her Hummus.
 Instead, I give her either the vegan grain-free dog treats with sweet potato, carrot, and quinoa flavors or the vegan, gluten and grain-free all-natural sweet potatoes dog treat.